krahets/hello-algo/docs-en/chapter_hashing/hash_algorithm.md

 Although the member variables of a custom object (such as a linked list node) are mutable, it is hashable. **This is because the hash value of an object is usually generated based on its memory address**, and even if the contents of the object change, the memory address remains the same, so the hash value remains unchanged.

 You might have noticed that the hash values output in different consoles are different. **This is because the Python interpreter adds a random salt to the string hash function each time it starts up**.
 This approach effectively prevents HashDoS attacks and enhances the security of the hash algorithm.

-# Hash Values in Different Programming Languages

-This section presents examples of how hash values can be computed for various data types in different programming languages.